 - What can I make a claim for?

-Our clients usually claim any PPI policy associated with any financial agreement such as loans, lease plans, and so forth.
-But the main criterion is to have been mis sold PPI policy.
+Our clients usually claim any PPI policy associated with any financial agreement such as loans, lease plans, mortgages, car and household finance, etc. The main criterion is to have been mis-sold PPI.

-In order to find you if you have been the victim of a mis sold PPI policy just call us Freephone 0800 031 6078 or fill out our super quick form and you will be informed in no time.
-Statistics have shown that 90% of the people who think they do not have PPI policy actually have PPI policy.
+In order to find out if you were mis-sold PPI, simply call us on 0800 031 6078 or fill out the super quick form and you we’ll go through your details and let you know.
+Many people who think they do not have PPI policy actually do have it, so it’s worth investigating.

-- How do I know if I have been misold PPI?
+- How do I know if I have been mis-sold PPI?

-If you identify yourself with one of the following situations, then you have been misold PPI.
+If you identify yourself with one or more of the following situations, you may have been mis-sold PPI and, if so, are eligible to claim:

-- If you were told that having a PPI policy is non-negotiable while signing the loan contract, you are eligible to make claim.
+- You were told that having a PPI policy is non-negotiable while signing the loan contract

-- If while signing the loan contract t you were not properly informed about the terms and conditions of your PPI policy, you are eligible to make claim.
+- You were not properly informed about the terms and conditions of your PPI policy

 - How Much PPI Money Will I Get?